 The Foundation course will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.

-Our advanced courses provide the opportunity to extend clinical reasoning skills and advance practice.
-Develop competence in joint examination, assessment, clinical diagnosis and treatment including manual treatment, exercise and injection techniques.
+Our advanced courses provide the opportunity to extend clinical reasoning skills and advance practice through developing competence in joint examination, assessment, clinical diagnosis and treatment, including manual treatment, exercise and injection techniques.

-Taking an advanced course with The Society of Musculoskeletal Medicine offers you the best tutors within the UK, all of whom are working in practice and can offer their many years of practical, hands-on therapy and clinical reasoning skills as well as avoiding the pitfalls.
+Taking an advanced course with the Society of Musculoskeletal Medicine provides you with access to highly skilled tutors, all of whom are working clinically and can offer their many years of practical, hands-on therapy and clinical reasoning skills – as well as their wisdom for avoiding the pitfalls.

-The Theory & Practice of Injection Therapy course reviews and develops the clinical reasoning and injection therapy skills needed to practise injection therapy effectively and safely.
+The Theory & Practice of Injection Therapy module is one of our most popular advanced courses.
+It reviews and develops the clinical reasoning and injection therapy skills needed to practise injection therapy effectively and safely.
 It is open to experienced physiotherapists and medical practitioners wishing to integrate these skills into the clinical management of patients with musculoskeletal disorders.
-This course can be as a standalone on as SOMM2 Module towards and MSc in Musculoskeletal Medicine.
+This course can be taken as a stand-alone course or as an option module towards and MSc Musculoskeletal Medicine.

 MSc MSK Medicine

 SOMM provides the opportunity for experienced physiotherapists and medical practitioners to develop clinical, research and other relevant skills to extend their qualification in musculoskeletal medicine.
 You will have the opportunity to explore injection therapy, advancing practice in musculoskeletal medicine, special tests, research methods and project development.